How to Dispute a Homeowners Insurance Claim Denial

 You can also file an official complaint to your state’s insurance regulator.
 You can find detailed information on how to file an insurance complaint in your state here.

-In some states, public adjusters and insurance attorneys play the same role.
+In some states and for some situations, public adjusters and insurance attorneys play a similar role.
 In other states, they’re two different types of insurance professionals.
 Both professionals, however, can escalate your claim and fight for compensation on your behalf.

 By hiring a public adjuster or an attorney, you can escalate the situation with your insurance company, fight for the amount legally owed to you, and ultimately get the compensation you deserve.
 Not sure which is the right option for your claim?
 See Hiring An Attorney Vs Hiring A Public Adjuster.